-What perception data did you use? [examples: student perceptions about school climate issues (health survey, violence, prejudice, bullying, etc.); student/parent perceptions about the effectiveness of programs or interventions; student understanding of relationship of school to career or has an academic plan]
+What perception data did you use? [examples: student perceptions about school climate issues (health survey, violence, prejudice, bullying, etc.); student/parent perceptions about the effectiveness of programs or Data was use from student health and panorama survey answers, input from stakeholders (teachers, social worker, MTSS facilitator and instructional specialists).

+interventions; student understanding of

+relationship of school to career or has an

+academic plan]